numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 * Fully agreeing on the semantics of a missing data sentinels or adding a missing data sentinel to NumPy itself.

-* Implement fast ufuncs or SIMD optimizations for string operations.
+* Implement SIMD optimizations for string operations.

 While we're explicitly ruling out implementing these items as part of this work, adding a new string DType helps set up future work that does implement some of these items.

-If implemented this NEP will make it easier to add a new fixed-width text DType in the future by moving string operations into a long-term supported namespace.
-We are also proposing a memory layout that should be amenable to writing fast ufuncs and SIMD optimization in some cases, increasing the payoff for writing string operations as SIMD-optimized ufuncs in the future.
+If implemented this NEP will make it easier to add a new fixed-width text DType in the future by moving string operations into a long-term supported namespace and improving the internal infrastructure in NumPy for handling strings.
+We are also proposing a memory layout that should be amenable to SIMD optimization in some cases, increasing the payoff for writing string operations as SIMD-optimized ufuncs in the future.

 While we are not proposing adding a missing data sentinel to NumPy, we are proposing adding support for an optional, user-provided missing data sentinel, so this does move NumPy a little closer to officially supporting missing data.
-We are attempting to avoid resolving the disagreement described in :ref:`NEP 26<NEP26>` and this proposal does not require or preclude adding a missing data sentinel or bitflag-based missing data support in the future.
+We are attempting to avoid resolving the disagreement described in :ref:`NEP 26<NEP26>` and this proposal does not require or preclude adding a missing data sentinel or bitflag-based missing data support to ``ndarray`` in the future.

 Usage and Impact
 ----------------